music dictionary : As - As

 Ashygh-singinga style of folk singing found in the Nakhchivan region of Azerbaijan

-asi(Spanish) so, like this, like that, such
+asi(Spanish) so, like this, like that, such, this way

 asi(German) anti-social